 Proctor & Gamble teamed up with Charlie D'Amelio (one of the most followed influencers on TikTok) to create a COVID-related dance competition.

 P&G encouraged audience interaction through a campaign that was centered around a "dance challenge", which is a powerful engagement driver on TikTok.
 P&G donated a donation of $125 to Feeding America for the first 3,000,000 #DistanceDance videos created by users.
 Already, over 90,000. have been created by users in response to this challenge.

 2. UNDER ARMOUR TEAMS UP w/ ATHLETE INFLUENCERS FOR THE "HEALTHY HOME" DONATION CHALLENGE

-"HOME WORKOUT" SEARCH SEES A 350% INCREASE in the US
+THE "HOME WORKOUT" SEARCH SEES A 350% INC

 Nearly every fitness/health industry brand has changed its social media strategy to offer classes online, live streams, and workout tips.
 Social media accounts for activewear brands are becoming influencer-hosted channels, where fitness influencers host Stories and IG Live Takeovers.

 Partnering with fitness influencers is a great way for brands to create quality content and entertainment quickly for their home audience.